arynyestos/CCIP-Bootcamp-Exercise1/README.md

 # CCIP Exercise 1: Programmable Token Transfers using the Defensive Example Pattern

 Welcome to the first exercise of the CCIP Bootcamp!
 In this exercise, we explored programmable token transfers using the defensive example pattern.
 This README provides an overview of the exercise, the objectives, and a brief explanation of the implementation.
-You can find the full walkthrough of the exercise [here](https://cll-devrel.gitbook.io/ccip-bootcamp/day-1/exercise-1-programmable-token-transfers-using-the-defensive-example-pattern).
+You can find the official walkthrough of the exercise on the bootcamp's gitbook [here](https://cll-devrel.gitbook.io/ccip-bootcamp/day-1/exercise-1-programmable-token-transfers-using-the-defensive-example-pattern).

 However, in this repo you can find the Foundry project with the scripts and makefiles necessary for a seamless implementation.
 See below the walkthrough of the exercise.